fredericGette/wp81documentation/userModeDebugging/README.md

 Continue the execution until the breakpoint.
 ![continue](Capture06.PNG)

-WinDbg automatically open the source code when the breakpoint is reached.
+WinDbg automatically opens the source code when the breakpoint is hit.
 You can use the command `l+t` to step one source line at a time (instead of one assembly instruction at a time).
 ![sourceCode](Capture07.PNG)